JubayerRahman/Learning-React-native/README.md

  ### Update 2:
  - I have learned a lot today the highlight of today's learning was learning about MongoDB Compass and PostMan I also have learned some new techniques for the backend. completed 8% of the course excited to learn more in the future

+ ## Section 18: The system setup (Windows)

+I was facing some trouble to use the system so today I completed this section and added the sytems and software for the course.

 ## Section 02: This Section is for error handelling